 The reason I chose Later is that there is an app version and a web version.
 I love having the option to use the web version because I can easily knock out a bunch of posts on my computer.
 Typing a bunch of posts on my phone doesn’t feel very good on my hands.

 There is a free and paid version of Later, but so far the free version has been working for me.
 The free version gives you 30 Instagram posts, which should be plenty for you to start out with.
-You can sign up for the free version of Later here.

 I read several other blogs that recommend getting started with monetizing right away.
 Not sure if that’s really the best route to go as a beginner blogger, but it is something I have been trying.
 I only recommend products that I have actually tried, use, and love.
 The main goal of my blog is to share my experiences with others.
 I hope to inspire you to travel, explore, hike, blog, or whatever adventure you love the most.